-There are two versions of the tour and you can select the option you like more in the booking widget.
+There are two tour versions, and you can select the option you like more in the booking widget.
 The boat ride can take place on either Jokulsarlon or Fjallsarlon glacier lagoon.
-Both are epic and filled with floating icebergs, it is only the surrounding landscape that looks slightly different.
-Both of these glacier lagoons belong to outlet glaciers from the astounding Vatnajokull ice cap.
+Both are epic and filled with floating icebergs, and only the surrounding landscape looks slightly different.
+These glacier lagoons belong to outlet glaciers from the astounding Vatnajokull ice cap.

-Once the lagoon excursion has ended, you will meet your glacier guide and strap on your crampons to hike up one of the most beautiful outlet glaciers that Vatnajokull has to offer.
+Once the lagoon excursion has ended, you will meet your glacier guide and strap on your crampons to hike up one of the most beautiful outlet glaciers on Vatnajokull.
 If you're looking for a full day of glacier fun in the Skaftafell region, look no further - this is the tour for you!

 Jökulsárlón glacier lagoon is located at the tip of Breiðamerkurjökull, an outlet of the vast Vatnajokull glacier.
 As the glacier retreats, meltwater fills up the depression it leaves behind.
-In a process known as “calving”, huge chunks of ice break off of the glacier and the lake is then filled up with these floating icebergs.
+In a process known as “calving,” huge chunks of ice break off the glacier, and the lake fills up with these floating icebergs.

 Jökulsárlón is an extraordinary sight.
-What makes it special is that Jökulsárlón is connected to the ocean, which makes it a perfect habitat for seals.
+What makes it unique is that Jökulsárlón is connected to the ocean, making it a perfect habitat for seals.
 The water is also salty and bluer than other glacier lagoons.

 Your certified guide will meet you in the parking lot and drive you to the dock.
 As soon as you arrive, you’ll be given a floatation suit/life vest.
 We’ll then launch the Zodiac boats and start our exciting hour-long ride.
 As we set sail, you’ll enjoy stunning views of the glacier with Vatnajökull towering over us on the horizon.

 Zodiac boats are the perfect way to explore Jökulsárlón as their maneuverability means that we can get amazingly close to the icebergs.
-If you examine the icebergs closely, you’ll see some gray streaks running through them as a memorial to the many volcanic eruptions that Iceland has experienced in the past.
+If you examine the icebergs closely, you’ll see some gray streaks running through them as a memorial to the many volcanic eruptions Iceland has experienced.

-Jökulsárlón is also renowned for its amazing wildlife and our guides will happily point out the friendly family of seals that resides in the glacier lagoon.
-Look up and you’ll see Arctic terns doing spectacular acrobatics high above our heads while you may also get the chance to see huge seagulls and Arctic skuas.
+Jökulsárlón is also renowned for its incredible wildlife, and our guides will happily point out the friendly family of seals residing in the glacier lagoon.
+Look up, and you’ll see Arctic terns doing spectacular acrobatics high above our heads, while you may also get the chance to see giant seagulls and Arctic skuas.

 Right next to Jökulsárlón, within an 8-kilometer (5-mile) drive, lies another glacial lake that belongs to the glacier tongue of Fjallsjökull.
-Fjallsjökull, originating from Vatnajökull, extends all the way to the lagoon’s surface, where large icebe...)
+Fjallsjökull, originating from Vatnajökull, extends to the lagoon’s surface, where large icebergs break awa...)

 Right next to Jökulsárlón, within an 8-kilometer (5-mile) drive, lies another glacial lake that belongs to the glacier tongue of Fjallsjökull.

-Fjallsjökull, originating from Vatnajökull, extends all the way to the lagoon’s surface, where large icebergs break away from the ice cap and fall into the water below.
-With the many hundreds of icebergs that float on top of the lagoon’s surface, Fjallsárlón is considered to be a strong second to the nearby, more famous, Jökulsárlón glacial lagoon.
+Fjallsjökull, originating from Vatnajökull, extends to the lagoon’s surface, where large icebergs break away from the ice cap and fall into the water below.
+With the many hundreds of icebergs that float on top of the lagoon’s surface, Fjallsárlón is considered to be a solid second to the more famous Jökulsárlón glacial lagoon nearby.

 While Fjallsárlón might be second to the nearby Jökulsárlón, it also has some aspects that make it preferable.
-First of all, it is smaller and therefore is less famous and less visited than Jökulsárlón.
+First of all, it is smaller and, therefore, less famous and less visited than Jökulsárlón.
 This keeps the lagoon from being overcrowded or overbooked weeks in advance.
 Its water is a bit browner, but it is still equally beautiful.

 Fjallsárlón also has a different surrounding landscape than the neighboring Jökulsárlón.
 The sight of Öræfajökull volcano, Iceland’s tallest mountain, towering overhead in the background is spectacular.
-The glacial backdrop is much closer to the shore and rises up much more steeply as well.
+The glacial backdrop is much closer to the shore and rises much more steeply.

 No matter what choice you make, the experience of exploring a glacier lagoon by boat will not let you down.
-There is no wrong choice!
-As the length of the boat tours is the same and the distance between the two so small, it is up to you to choose which interests you more.
+There is no wrong choice here!
+As the length of the boat tours is the same, and the distance between the two is so small, it is up to you to choose which interests you more.